dnv-gssit/kubeit-app-of-apps/README.md

 # kubeit-app-of-apps
-Internal example repository demonstrating app-of-apps deployments in ArgoCD. kubeit-app-of-apps repo is strictly connected with kubeit-charts repo.
+Internal example repository demonstrating app-of-apps deployments in ArgoCD. kubeit-app-of-apps repo is strictly connected with kubeit-charts repo (both repositories must have feature branches and require modifications to run examples for tenant2).

 How to use it in kubeit dev cluster:
 1. Create working branch of kubeit-app-of-apps.